Four law schools offering scholarships to City Year alumni

 From the classroom to the courtroom

 For law schools, a desirable applicant often has more than a high LSAT score and undergraduate grade point average.
-Admissions committees are looking for candidates with “real world” experience and a demonstrated commitment to service and social justice—all things that City Year alumni bring to the table.
+Admissions committees are looking for candidates with “real world” experience and a demonstrated commitment to service and social justice—all things that City Year alums bring to the table.
 While City Year service may not be considered a traditional path to law school, it certainly is a unique one.
-Each year, there are alumni who leave their City Year experience with plans on pursuing their law degree.
+Each year, there are alums who leave their City Year experience with plans on pursuing their law degree.

 “After serving for two years with City Year, I attended law school at Harvard.
-While in school, I was a member of the Harvard Legal Aid Bureau, a student-run, low-income legal assistance office, where I got my first taste of real lawyering,” recalls Monica Glicken, (Philadelphia ’01, ‘02)
+While in school, I was a member of the Harvard Legal Aid Bureau, a student-run, low-income legal assistance office, where I got my first taste of real lawyering,” recalls Monica Glicken, (Philadelphia ’01, ‘02).

 “The lessons I learned at City Year about taking the initiative and being a creative problem-solver definitely came in handy there.
 I was also happy to once again be a part of team of people who were working for a cause greater than ourselves.”
 Monica is now Directing Attorney in the Immigration Unit for the Public Law Center in Santa Ana, California.